ttcassid/ttcassid.github.io/_pages/applications.md

 {% include base_path %}

 The application process for scholarships, fellowships, and academic positions can be frustratingly opaque.
-I share some of my application materials (with corresponding outcomes) in the hopes that it may demystify the application process.
+I share some of my application materials (with corresponding outcomes) in the hopes that it may help to demystify the application process (while being a single sample representative of my extreme good fortune and privilege).

 ### Fellowships during graduate school